Check your options so you submit the right appeal for your situation.

 PhDs and other research degrees

-To submit your appeal, fill in the research degree appeal form [DOC 31KB].
+To submit your appeal, fill in the research degree appeal form [DOC 31KB] and submit it by email to the Appeals Office at appeals@sussex.ac.uk.

-Find out more about the assessment and progress of your research degree.
+Find out more about the relevant regulations and procedures for postgraduate research degrees appeals.

 Appealing a complaint